mbaze/bzpack/README.md

 ### E1ZX

-E1ZX is an optimized form E1 targeted specifically for Sinclair ZX Spectrum.
-The stream is exactly the same size but certain values are stored as their two's complements.
-This enables optimization of the decompressor's initialization sequence, resulting in even shorter routine.
-The total size (stream + decompressor) rivals that of LZS's at the extreme end of the scale.
+E1ZX is an optimized form of E1 which specifically targets Sinclair ZX Spectrum.
+The stream is exactly the same length but certain values are stored as their two's complements.
+This allows optimization of the decompressor's initialization sequence, resulting in even shorter code.
+The total program size (stream + decompressor) usually rivals that of LZS's at the extreme end of the scale.

+Supported options:

+* Offset increment (1..256 instead of 1..255).

 ### E1X